You want extended vehicle protection, but not with a company that’s going to fall short.

 Our Recommendations For Extended Warranty Providers

 On the opposite end of the spectrum, there are some exceptional companies out there for extended protection.
 We recently evaluated the most popular providers on a number of criteria, including reputation, quality of coverage, customer service, and added benefits.
-Here are two of the providers that came out on top.

-Best Overall Provider: CARCHEX
+Best Overall Provider: Endurance

-In our research, we found CARCHEX to be the most well-rounded extended warranty provider.
+In our research, we found Endurance to be the most well-rounded extended warranty provider.
 There are a variety of coverage options available, ranging from bumper-to-bumper protection to powertrain coverage for your vehicle’s engine and transmission.
 For newer vehicles, plans pick up where the manufacturer’s warranty leaves off, and older vehicles are protected, too.
 Even if your car has more than 100,000 miles, you can gain peace of mind with a protection plan.

 The only way to find out if this provider will work for you is to receive a free quote and review the coverage.
-If you change your mind later, you can take advantage of the company’s 30-Day Money Back Guarantee.
+If you change your mind later, you can take advantage of the company’s 30-day money back guarantee.

 Another great option for coverage is CarShield, who we found to be the most popular provider in the industry.
 We performed an in-depth comparison of CarShield and CARCHEX and found that the companies have a lot in common, including a high number of plans available.

 CarShield provides six affordable plans with several tiered options.
 The provider even has a specific warranty for motorcycles and ATVs.
-As with CARCHEX, CarShield allows you to choose your repair shop, so you don’t have to visit the dealership for warranty work.
+As with Endurance and CARCHEX, CarShield allows you to choose your repair shop, so you don’t have to visit the dealership for warranty work.
 The claims process is simple, with CarShield handling payments directly, so you aren’t left waiting for reimbursement.

 Performing Due Diligence